uu-his/Methods/README.md

 ### Week 1:
 No classes due to opening academic year.

-### Week 2: structured data
+### Week 2:

-#### Preparations
-Make sure to have R installed beforehand.
-You can use [the standard R installation](https://www.r-project.org), but many find the [R-studio version](https://www.rstudio.com) pleasant to work with.
-Either way, try to get it up and running before the first tutorial (Mon.
-11), so we can address any issues before the first lab session (Tue.
-12).
-Once you're up and running, you could take a look at the first videos of [Google's R-intro for beginners](http://www.youtube.com/playlist?list=PLOU2XLYxmsIK9qQfztXeybpHvru-TrqAP)
+####Joint opening
+The lab session in this week will be reserved for a joint day together with the other courses of the RMA.
+The final two hours of this meeting will be about the digital and compuational approach to history.
+How does this differ from other methods in history?
+What will we look at in the coming weeks?
+After this short introduction, students will look at the datasets they will work with the coming weeks and discuss the kind of questions that can be answered by them.

 #### Tutorial: the quantitative approach to history.
 * For the first tutorial, every student is to find an interesting paper using quantitative/computational methods (interesting because of its topic and findings, not necessarily because of the methodology).
 Please read this article and prepare some discussion points for class.
-Distribute the article itself to the group no later than 17.00 on the Sunday before the tutorial.
+Distribute the article itself to the group no later than 17.00 on the Tuesday before the tutorial.
 * Using the articles you brought with you, we will use this session to discuss about the pros and cons of quantitative research.
 * There are no further readings besides the article on which you prepare talking points.
 You only need to skim the other articles to get a feeling what they are about beforehand.
 Next week however, there are substantial readings, so it is good to use the time to begin reading Cleveland.

+#### Preparations
+Make sure to have R installed beforehand.
+You can use [the standard R installation](https://www.r-project.org), but many find the [R-studio version](https://www.rstudio.com) pleasant to work with.
+Either way, try to get it up and running before the first tutorial (Thu 13), so we can address any issues before the first lab session (Tue.
+18).
+Once you're up and running, you could take a look at the first videos of [Google's R-intro for beginners](http://www.youtube.com/playlist?list=PLOU2XLYxmsIK9qQfztXeybpHvru-TrqAP)

+### Week 3: introduction to structured data and visualisations.

 #### Lab session:
 * Basics of working with data in R.

-### Week 3: visualising data

 #### Readings
 * Cleveland, _The elements of graphing data_ (Monterey 1985), pp. 3-227.
 Book available on course reserve shelf soon: please do not reserve it.

 #### Tutorial: visualising data
 * In this tutorial we will discuss the principles of making a good visualisation.
-* As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 17.00 on the Sunday before the tutorial.
+* As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 17.00 on the Tuesday before the tutorial.
 At the tutorial you will be asked to give a short introduction to the visualisation and explain why you think it is good.

+### Week 4

 #### Lab session:
-* Basic data management and visualisations
+* Data management and visualisations

+#### Corpus selection
 In preparations of the following weeks, the students are asked to choose a corpus based on the [Dutch National Library's historical newspaper corpus](http://www.delpher.nl/kranten).
 This corpus can be based on a query and selection of metadata (in terms of time period, geographical scope, document type, newspaper title, etc.) of the students' own choosing.
 To query this particular corpus in an effective and critical way, see [Ewoud Sanders' guide to searching on Delpher](https://www.kb.nl/nieuws/2015/digitaal-gouddelven-bij-de-kb).
 Prerequisites for this corpus are:

 * that it has a logical relation with the numerical data the students have been working with